AtheistP3ace/jAwn/README.md

 ### The event handler and its environment

 The `handler` argument is a function (or the value `false`, see below), and is required unless you pass an object for the `events` argument.
-You can provide an anonymous handler function at the point of the `jAwn.On()` call or declare a named function and pass its name.
+You can provide an anonymous handler function at the point of the `jAwn.on()` call or declare a named function and pass its name.

-When the browser triggers an event or other JavaScript calls jAwn's .Trigger() method, jAwn passes the handler an Event object it can use to analyze and change the status of the event.
+When the browser triggers an event or other JavaScript calls jAwn's .trigger() method, jAwn passes the handler an Event object it can use to analyze and change the status of the event.
 This object is a normalized subset of data provided by the browser; the browser's unmodified native event object is available in event.originalEvent.
 For example, event.type contains the event name (e.g., "resize") and event.target indicates the deepest (innermost) element where the event occurred.

 By default, most events bubble up from the original event target to the document element.
 At each element along the way, jAwn calls any matching event handlers that have been attached.
 A handler can prevent the event from bubbling further up the document tree (and thus prevent handlers on those elements from running) by calling event.stopPropagation().
 Any other handlers attached on the current element will run however.
 To prevent that, call event.stopImmediatePropagation().
 (Event handlers bound to an element are called in the same order that they were bound.)